 When it comes to my favorite holiday traditions, building a gingerbread house with my two kiddos is chief among them.
 But as they get older and our schedules get busier, I find making time to bake and decorate a cookie house at Christmas to be harder and harder.
-I have a genius friend who decorates sugar cookies and sends them as Valentines in February instead of doing them during all the hubbub of the regular holiday season.

 Make a Haunted Cookie House for Halloween!